Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “It takes discipline to focus only on high-value targets instead of giving in to the temptation of the low-hanging fruit life serves up daily.”

-Divine is an expert martial artist, former U.S. Navy SEAL, entrepreneur and author of several books including Unbeatable Mind.
-He focuses on mental toughness, emotional resilience, intuitive leadership and a healthy spirit.
+Divine is an expert martial artist, retired U.S. Navy SEAL Commander, entrepreneur, and author of many books including Unbeatable Mind.
+He focuses on mental toughness, emotional resilience, intuitive leadership, and building a healthy spirit.

 Dina Dwyer-Owens

 “Don’t be afraid.
 Work hard.
 Study.
-Always be a learner and get your confidence to the level where you can, in fact, purse that career and don’t let anyone hold you back.”
+Always be a learner and get your confidence to the level where you can, in fact, pursue that career and don’t let anyone hold you back.”

-Dwyer-Owens is author of Live RICH: How to build success in your company and your life with a proven Code of Values, business leader, motivational speaker.
-She appeared on Undercover Boss and focuses on respect, integrity, customers and having fun in the process of running any form of business with a set of core values.
+Dwyer-Owens is author of Live RICH: How to Build Success in Your Company and Your Life with a Proven Code of Values.
+She is a business leader who appeared on Undercover Boss.
+Her presentations focus on respect, integrity, customers, and having fun while running a business with a set of core values.

 Meridith Elliott Powell